Agile advertising and trailblazing in adtech

 When I started at Right Media, that was really the launch of the first advertising exchange and also the beginning of real-time bidding (RTB).
 The language was a little different then, but it was the first demand-side platform (DSP) and supply-side platform (SSP).
 Then I went to Merkle, which, at that time, was more a database marketing agency, before it turned into a customer relationship management (CRM) agency.

-In those places, I developed my skillsets and understanding in programmatic and the use of first-party datasets.
+In those places, I developed my skill sets and understanding in programmatic and the use of first-party insights.
 I was at the intersection of those key things.
-Since then, I’ve spent many years working with clients on how to organize and own their first-party assets.
+Since then, I’ve spent many years working with clients on how to organise and own their first-party assets.
 I’ve also worked with them on how to use the best approach to media buying, an example being data-driven buying, through DSPs, rather than buying from ad networks, which aren’t as effective at engaging consumers.

 It took a lot of learning, but the future is now, and here we are today.
 The way our agencies buy is programmatic first.
 And programmatic continues to evolve.
 A major focus area is, of course, the shift from linear to Connected TV (CTV).
 It’s exciting to finally be in a place where our planning is CTV first.

 How do you think about branding and performance?